sokunviraksuos-afk/shrimp-detector/README.md

 ## 📁 Project Overview

-- Static HTML calculator
+- Static HTML detector
 - No frameworks or build tools
 - Runs entirely in the browser

-## 🚀 How to Use the Calculator
+## 🚀 How to Use the Detector

 You have two options: